segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29 August 31, 2018

+**Today's Progress**: I mashed together a very inelegant solution to my "Array Array Array" problem, that involves running a while loop with only one record.
+But it outputs actual data, which is what I needed.
+I also had trouble with a corrupted table and then I couldn't repair it, or rebuild it, or replace it, so I ended up deleting the whole database and rewriting it.
+So all of the structure is there now with no data in it.
+I did export the tables to a spreadsheet first, but then it didn't record the field names, so I had to figure out what each of the boolean fields were again.
+And now I can't figure out how to import the data from the spreadsheet.
+That is kind of depressing.

+**Thoughts**: I'm sure there is a much more elegant way to create my search and output pages.
+I have a page for each table I might want to search.
+And that silly while loop has got to have a better answer.

+**Link to progress**:

 ### Day 26 August 30, 2018

 **Today's Progress**: Today I created a page to look up Player characters.
 The page queries the database and returns all the results.
 I have the page now display the query results in alphabetical order by last name, then first name.
 The results are clickable so that each result can take you to a page created for that player.
 Working on getting the results to display actual data rather than "Array Array Array".